-2. Using the system requirements document to verify certification

-Oracle recommends that you use the Oracle Fusion Middleware System Requirements and Specifications document to verify that the certification requirements are met.
-For example, if the certification document indicates that your product is certified for installation on 64-Bit Oracle Linux 6.5, use this document to verify that your system meets the required minimum specifications.
+2. Using the system requirements document to verify certification for installation on 64-Bit Oracle Linux 6.5, use this document to verify that your system meets the required minimum specifications.
 These include disk space, available memory, specific platform packages and patches, and other operating system-specific items.
 System requirements can change in the future.
 Therefore, the system requirement documents are kept outside of the documentation libraries and are available on Oracle Technology Network.